AsraShaikh/GameOfThree/README.md

 --data-raw ''

 ##### Note:
--User MUST to provide number when mode=INTERACTIVE.
+-User MUST provide number when mode=INTERACTIVE.
 Number, if provided with mode=AUTO will be ignored.